 - Go to bed at the same time each night; and so on.

 20. Create a spending plan (also known as a budget).
-Track every cent that you spend in 2013 in order to make sure that you’re sticking to your spending plan.
+Track every cent that you spend thoughout the year in order to make sure that you’re sticking to your spending plan.

-21. Create a morning routine and follow it every day in 2013.
+21. Create a morning routine and follow it every day of the year.

-22. Eat three servings of fruit and five servings of vegetables every day in 2013.
+22. Eat three servings of fruit and five servings of vegetables every day of the year.

-23. Actively look for something positive in your partner every day in 2013, and write it down.
+23. Actively look for something positive in your partner every day of the calendar year and write it down.

-24. Do a kind deed for someone every day in 2013, even if it’s just sending a silent blessing to someone who looks like they need it.
+24. Do a kind deed for someone every day of the year, even if it’s just sending a silent blessing to someone who looks like they need it.

-25. Run a marathon every day for a year.
+26. Run a marathon every day for a year.
 Relax.
-I added this one for comedic purposes; although there’s someone who actually did this: Belgian athlete Stefaan Engels.
+I added this one for comedic purposes.
+Although there’s someone who actually did this: Belgian athlete Stefaan Engels.

-Whatever it is that you want to accomplish in 2013, you can increase your odds that you’ll get it done by carrying out some action related to your goal every day of the year.
+Whatever it is that you want to accomplish in the new year, you can increase your odds that you’ll get it done by carrying out some action related to your goal every day of the year.
 Here are some guidelines:

 - Make sure that you choose a project that’s important to you so that you can keep your motivation high for an entire year.
-In 2012 I made the mistake of choosing a 365-day project that I wasn’t particularly interested in: taking a photograph a day.
+One year I made the mistake of choosing a 365-day project that I wasn’t particularly interested in: taking a photograph a day.
 I stopped after about thirty days.
 Choose a 365-day project that you find compelling!